Hyder Bux Jatoi

-Early life and education
+Early life

 Hyder Bux Jatoi was born on 7 October 1901 in Bakhodero village near Mohenjo-daro in Larkana District.
 As his mother, Sahib Khatoon died soon after his birth, he was brought up by his father and aunts.
 Soon after, on completing his primary school, the young lad joined the Sindh Madarsah School at Larkana, where he topped the list of successful examinees every year.
 He topped the Sindh vernacular final examination in 1918 among candidates from all over Sindh and then won his first position in Sindh at the matriculation examination from the Bombay University in 1923.
 Hyder Bux Jatoi was an ethnic Baloch from Jatoi Tribe.

 He studied at the D. J. Science College, Karachi, and remained a resident boarder in Metharam Hostel attached to the college.
 He graduated in 1927 with honours in literature and won distinction in Persian from the Bombay University.
 He served as editor of the college miscellany and won the annual award for writing a poem called "college kabootar" (the college pigeon).
 Throughout his student life at Larkana and Karachi, he was a scholarship holder.

+Hyder Bux Jatoi resigned from the post as deputy collector in the British colonial government in 1945 to lead the Sindh peasants’ rights movement Hyder Bux Jatoi translation of the Quran in English.

+in 1947 during a conference of farmers to demand that they receive a half share of the yield.
+The Hari Conference in started in Judho on 22 June 1947.
+Mai Bakhtawar was murdered.

 He married his cousin Sammul at the age of 27.
 They had five sons, Mustafa, Mazhar Ali, Dadan, Hatim, and Murtaza.

-Civil service and resignation

-After graduating from Bombay University in 1927, Hyder Bux Jatoi entered the Indian Civil Service (ICS) and was appointed as a Deputy Collector in Sindh.
-His civil service career placed him in a prestigious position, where he became known for his honesty, efficiency, and literary interests.
-During this period, he also wrote poetry, including his first collection Tohfa-e-Sindh (1930), reflecting his creative side even as he worked within the colonial administration.
-Although his government role offered security and influence, Jatoi grew increasingly disturbed by the system of agrarian exploitation he witnessed in Sindh.
-Tenant farmers (haris) lived in deep poverty, often bound in unfair contracts with powerful landlords.
-As Deputy Collector, he had direct exposure to cases of injustice and exploitation, which left a lasting impression on him.
-By the mid-1940s, Jatoi became convinced that the colonial bureaucracy and feudal system were inherently unjust and could not deliver fairness to Sindh’s peasantry.
-He came to believe that a civil servant’s role only maintained the status quo, while true service required direct struggle alongside the oppressed.
-In 1945, at the peak of his career, he made the historic decision to resign from the civil service.
-His resignation opened the way for him to lead the Sindh Hari Committee, transforming it into a mass movement of peasants demanding dignity, rights, and justice.